-Discover South Ballina & Villages
+Discover South Ballina

-DISCOVER SOUTH BALLINA
+serenity in SOUTH BALLINA

 Stroll the South Ballina break wall and admire the view back over Ballina Island to the north.

 Near the mouth of the Richmond River, Mobbs Bay is a deep indentation in the south bank, protected by the South Ballina break wall.
-This is a great spot for bird watching with the reserve containing mangrove, saltmarsh, coastal heath and paperbark swamp with littoral rainforest elements home to many species of birds including the pied oyster catcher.
+This is a great spot for swimming and bird watching with the reserve containing mangrove, saltmarsh, coastal heath and paperbark swamp with littoral rainforest elements home to many species of birds including the pied oyster catcher.